adina-hc/happy-pets-shelter-app/README.md

 WHEN the user selects the pet from a category
 THEN the pet information displays
-AND the user is presented with a button to adopt the pet WHEN the button is clicked, the adoption request triggers a change of status from 'Shelter' to 'Rescued'
+AND the user is presented with a button to adopt the pet WHEN the button is clicked, the adoption request triggers an adoption request THEN when the request is approved, the status changes from 'Shelter' to 'Pending WHEN pet is adopted, the status changes from 'Pending' to 'Adopted'
 ```

 ### Future Features